TrevorSayre/Processing.tmbundle/README.md

 This is a bundle for [TextMate 2](https://github.com/textmate/textmate).
 Now you can work on your [Processing](http://processing.org/) sketch then run, present, and export all from within TextMate.
 The Processing language will also be properly understood and highlighted along with included useful snippets and reference material.

+Already this bundle can:
+* Determine if you installed processing-java globally or to your home folder
+* Run your saved Processing sketch
+* Present your saved Processing sketch
+* Export your Processing sketch as each of the following
+  * Java Applet
+  * Mac OS X App
+  * Windows Executable
+  * Linux Binary
+* Provide tons of snippets and auto completions

 ## Shoulders of Giants

 TextMate 2 currently inclues a Processing bundle: